youjung822/17Fall_CS6300SDP/GroupProject/Design-Team/design-discussion.md

 > You should represent this utility as a utility class that (1) is called "ExternalWebService", (2) is connected to the classes in the system that use it, and (3) explicitly list relevant methods used by those classes.
 This class is provided by the system, so it should only contain what is specified here.
 You do not need to include any aspect of the server in your design besides this utility class.

-To realize this, our design includes the ExternalWebService with a method for each required functionality listed above.
+AN ExternalWebService utility class was created with a method for each required functionality listed above.
+The MainMenu class was architected so that it exclusively handles all interactions with EWS.

 > **5)** When creating a new player, a user will: